How can I prepare for reassessments?

 Are there academic skills you need to develop which you are having problems with e.g. academic writing and referencing?
 Other skills too are useful to develop such as time management and revision techniques.
 See the Academic Study Skills pages for more details.

-Make sure you check Vision for useful material for your reassessments.
+Make sure you check Canvas for useful material for your reassessments.

 Useful web resources